dgapitts/pg-ora-demo-scripts/docs/Demo12-Private-Process-Memory-Management-work_mem-and-hash_mem_multiplier.md

 Tuning postgres private memory management is quite complex for two reasons
 * What proportion of the memory
 * work_mem is a uniform limit ovoer max_connection e.g. if you have a 16000M VM and you say 25% for private processes i.e 4000M and you need max_connection of 500 then work_mem = 8MB
-* in pg13 there is also a hash_mem_multiplier, for hash operations so some processes can now exceed work_mem
+* in pg13 there is also a hash_mem_multiplier, for hash operations so some processes can now exceed work_mem - however in pg13 and pg14 the default value is 1 i.e. no change with default
+* in pg15 the default value is 2 i.e. some risk this new feature can catch people out

 #### hash_mem_multiplier (floating point)